 App Building Guidelines

 An Alteryx analytic app is a self-contained program that performs a specific function for the user.
 The interface must be simple and the app designed with a single goal in mind.
-The app should perform a limited range of tasks, focused on an optimal user experience.
-Considering that users are running the apps you are building in a web browser, the back-end design needs to be clever, elegant, and efficient.
+The app should perform a limited range of tasks focused on an optimal user experience.
+Considering that users run the apps you build in a web browser, the back-end design needs to be clever, elegant, and efficient.

 Most Recent Vintage Dataset

-When authoring an App that uses a specific dataset, the selected dataset should be set to use the Most Recent Vintage version of the dataset.
+When you author an App that uses a specific dataset, make sure the selected dataset is set to use the Most Recent Vintage version of the dataset.
 This means that Designer automatically uses the latest dataset version installed on the user’s computer.
-This applies to Demographic Analysis tools (Allocate), Behavior Analysis tools (Solocast), Calgary tools, Drivetimes, Geocoder, or the Reference Base Map in the mapping tool.
+This applies to Demographic Analysis tools (Allocate), Behavior Analysis tools (Solocast), Calgary tools, Drivetime, Geocoder, and the Reference Base Map in the mapping tools.
 To set the dataset, go to Options > User Settings > Edit User Settings > Dataset Defaults.

 Meta Info Tab

-Information filled in on the Meta Info tab of the Workflow configuration window displays in the App details on the web.
+Information that you fill in on the Meta Info tab of the Workflow Configuration window displays in the App details on the web.

-- Use File Name to present the name of the file.
-Alternatively, select Custom: to give the App a friendly name.
+- Custom: Select this option to give the App a friendly name.
 For example, the App file itself might be called Download_Weather_Data then the custom name would be the same but without the underscores, Download Weather Data.